AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-iceberg-cdc-pipelines.md

 ## The Core Problem with Iceberg V2 and CDC

 In Iceberg V2, updating or deleting a row doesn't rewrite the original data file.
-Instead, the engine writes a separate delete file—either a positional delete file that records the file path and row offset of each deleted row, or an equality delete file that records key values to be matched and removed at query time.
+Instead, the engine writes a separate delete file, either a positional delete file that records the file path and row offset of each deleted row, or an equality delete file that records key values to be matched and removed at query time.

 This design was an improvement over full copy-on-write rewrites for individual row mutations.
 But it introduced a different problem: delete file accumulation.
 Every streaming CDC commit adds more delete files.
 A high-churn table receiving thousands of updates per second can accumulate thousands of delete files per hour.
 Queries must scan all relevant delete files and apply them to data files before returning results.
 Planning time increases with delete file count, not with data volume.